dkdlekdtnvj-source/strategy/README.md

 python -m optimize.quickstart
 ```

-The helper will prompt for the symbol, lower/higher timeframes, backtest window,
+The helper will prompt for the symbol, backtest window, leverage, position size,
-leverage, position size, boolean filter toggles, and trial count.
-Once the
+boolean filter toggles, and trial count.
+Once the questions are answered it
-questions are answered it forwards the selections to `optimize.run` and the
+forwards the selections to `optimize.run` and the
 reports appear under `reports/` just like the direct CLI entry point.

 ## Testing